-Finally, it is "in the picture", not "on the picture" - you wouldn't believe how often test-takers make this mistake!
+Finally, it is "in the picture", not "on the picture" - a very shameful mistake to make!

-"The first picture shows us a group of friends enjoying themselves.
-Contrastingly, in the second picture, we see colleagues who are having a business lunch."
+"The first picture shows us a group of friends, having a good time.
+Contrastingly, in the second picture we see colleagues who are having a business lunch."

-The part in bold text shows comparison; the underlined text is the usage of Present Continuous.
+The part in bold text shows comparison, underlined text is the usage of Present Continuous.

-3. Answering the question.
+3. Answer the question

-When answering FCE Speaking Part 2 question, ideally you would want to do so for both pictures at the same time.
-You should answer it as you compare the photos, because otherwise you might not have enough time for comparison.
-Have a look at the model answers below to get a better idea of how to include comparison in your answer.
+When you answer FCE Speaking Part 2 question ideally you would want to do so for both pictures at the same time.
+You should answer it together with comparing because otherwise you might not have enough time to do comparison separately.
+Have a look at the sample answers to get a better idea of including comparison in your answer.